Order of the Falcon

 The Order of the Falcon (Hin íslenska fálkaorða) is the only order of chivalry in Iceland, founded by King Christian X of Denmark and Iceland on 3 July 1921.
 The award is awarded for merit for Iceland and humanity and has five degrees.
 Nowadays, appointments are made on the nomination of the President of Iceland and that of a "five-member council."

 History and appointments

 Christian X, the King of Denmark, ruled Iceland until 17 June 1944.
 During his royal visit to Iceland in 1921, King Christian X issued the royal decree founding the Icelandic Order of the Falcon.
 When Iceland became a republic, new statutes were incorporated for the Order on 11 July 1944.
 The Republic of Iceland replaced the King by an elected President of Iceland who is the designated Grand Master of this Order.
 It may be awarded to both Icelanders and citizens of other countries for achievements in Iceland or internationally.
 A five-member council makes recommendations on awards to the Grand Master, who then grants the award.
 However, the Grand Master may award the Order without recommendations from the Order Council.
-The Grand Master and the Chairman of the Order Council then sign the Letters Patent, which is given to those who receive the awards.
+The Grand Master and the Chairman of the Order Council then sign the Letters Patent, which are presented to the awards's recipients.